How to Help Someone Quit Smoking

 Celebrate Milestones

-Mark the victories.
 One day smoke-free.
 One week.
 One month.
-These milestones matter enormously, especially in the early weeks when progress feels invisible.
-A card, a small gift, a favorite meal — anything that says “I see what you’re doing, and it’s amazing.”
+These numbers matter, especially in the early weeks when progress feels invisible.
+A card, a small gift, a favorite meal.
+Anything that says “I see what you’re doing, and it matters.”

 Be Patient With Mood Changes

 Nicotine withdrawal makes people irritable, anxious, and emotionally volatile.
-Your loved one might snap at you, cry over small things, or be unusually quiet.
+Your loved one might snap at you, cry over small things, or go quiet for stretches.
 This is temporary.
-It’s the withdrawal talking, not them.
-Try not to take it personally, and give them extra grace during the first 2-4 weeks.
+It’s the withdrawal, not them.
+Give them extra grace in the first two to four weeks.

 Don’t Be the Cigarette Police

-There’s a line between being supportive and being controlling.
-Searching their pockets, counting their cigarettes, or interrogating them about where they’ve been is controlling — and it damages trust.
-Let them own their quit journey.
-Your role is cheerleader, not warden.
+There’s a line between supportive and controlling.
+Searching their pockets, counting cigarettes, or interrogating them about where they’ve been erodes trust and damages the relationship.
+Let them own their quit.
+Your role is support, not surveillance.

 When They Relapse: How to Respond